-Have an idea for how to beautify your community?
-Keep Charlotte Beautiful wants to hear it!
+Have an idea for a beautification project?
+KCB wants to hear about it!

-Each year, Keep Charlotte Beautiful (KCB) awards up to $5000 for community beautification projects through its Beautification Grant.
-The deadline for the 2019 Grant Cycle has passed, please check this page later in the year for more information about the 2020 Grant!
+Each year, Keep Charlotte Beautiful (KCB) accepts Letters of Intent for its Beautification Grant, an opportunity which awards up to $5,000 for community beautification projects.
 This competitive grant is open to neighborhoods, businesses, nonprofits, schools, and individuals citywide.

 Projects must fall within the four tenets of Keep Charlotte Beautiful: litter prevention, waste reduction and recycling, beautification, and community greening.
 For more information about these principles and project ideas, please see the table below.